 “The America I loved, gone with the wind.”

 “I want a hero an uncommon want,

 When every month and year sends forth a new one,

 The age discovers he is not the true one.”

-The society and the individual are at constant loggerheads with each other, and so are the individual selves of the characters.
-Even as the world opens up to the ideas of expanding gender roles, the individual questions the possibility of good men being bad, bad men being god, of heroes and villains changing disguises.
+Society and the individual are at constant loggerheads with each other, and so are the individual selves of the characters.
+Even as the world opens up to the ideas of expanding gender roles, the individual questions the possibility of good men being bad, bad men being god, and of heroes and villains changing disguises.
 Sometimes, this period between the old and the new ideas is impossible to navigate.

 That’s when you kill yourself.

 Sometimes, the past kills you.
 And sometimes, life throws you at a curve only when you begin to embrace it.
 Those that have had their share of life will play the violin at the edge of death, and those that were really close to their dreams will leave some part of themselves behind to continue in some form to exist in this real world.

 “This is the most immediate fruit of exile, of uprooting, the prevalence of the unreal over the real,” Rushdie quotes Primo Levi.